YinuoLuo/white-box-SM4/README.md

 ***Note:
-    Before run "SM4.c", please generate the file of "p128" and "p8" with Matlab software and save them in E disk.
+    Before run "SM4.c", please generate the file of "p" and "p8" with Matlab software and save them in E disk.